LeonEricsson/leonericsson.github.io/blog/2025-10-19-onpolicydistillation.md

 ## Paper

 **Knowledge Distillation** is a well established method for compressing certain skills from a trainer into a student.
-To be able to properly serve a wide vareity of use cases, cost, speed, quality, being able to compress knowledge into smaller version of a model is very useful and has been used in many cases to improve smaller models in a model family release.
+To be able to properly serve a wide variety of use cases, cost, speed, quality, being able to compress knowledge into smaller version of a model is very useful and has been used in many cases to improve smaller models in a model family release.
 Distillation is a great way to transfer certain tasks effectively into a student model, assuming that the model has capacity for the task.
 This, as we will see, can be more effective than trying to learn the task yourself.

 **Forward KL is maximum likelihood**
 "Forward KL under an empirical data distribution corresponds to maximum likelihood, which we optimize in supervised learning"